 Authors' Guide

 The journal is edited since 1967 by the “José Benito Vives de Andréis” Marine and Coastal Research Institute (INVEMAR).
 Until volume 8 it was called Mitteilungen aus dem Instituto Colombo-Alemán de Investigaciones Científicas Punta de Betín, and between volumes 9 and 24, it was called Anales del Instituto de Investigaciones Marinas y Costeras.
-Since 2008, two issues are published per annual volume, a frequency that has been maintained to date.
-The first issue is published in June and the second in December.
+As of 2008, two issues per annual volume began to be published, a periodicity that has been maintained to date and that, since 2024, has been carried out with the publication of the issue on the first working day of the declared period (the first days of January and July).
+The first issue is published in the first days of January, and the second issue in the first days of July.

-The Bulletin is an open-access journal, so there is no charge for reading or downloading information, based on the principle that providing free access to research helps to increase global knowledge exchange.
+The Boletín is an open-access journal, so there is no charge for reading or downloading information, based on the principle that providing free access to research helps to increase global knowledge exchange.
 Its distribution and dissemination are free, respecting each credit and authorship of the manuscripts.
-Authors do not pay for submitting or publishing a manuscript, except color prints as mentioned in this guide.
 Authors should follow the subsequent instructions:

 Presentation: To submit your article, you must upload it together with the complementary files through the page.
 You must register here or enter with your user and password if you already have one.
 The file must be in a single file in Word format (.doc or .docx), with the tables and figures included (initially in low resolution).
 The letter of submission must be in PDF format, duly signed by, at least, the correspondence leader, according to the format available for download.
-If the manuscript is accepted for publication, the authors will be asked to send the graphics in an editable format (.xml [excel], .eps or .pdf vectorial) and with the texts in Spanish and American English, as well as the photos in JPG or TIF format, with a resolution of at least 360 dpi.
-Colors must correspond to the CMYK scale.
+If the manuscript is accepted for publication, authors will be asked to submit the graphs in an editable format (.xml [Excel], .eps, or vector .pdf) with the text in both Spanish and American English, as well as photos in JPG or TIF format with a resolution of at least 360 dpi.
+Colors must conform to the CMYK scale.

 FORMAT:

-Type of font: Times New Roman, size 11, letter-size page setup, and double spaced.
+Type of font: Calibri, size 11, letter-size page setup, and double spaced.

 Margins: Left and upper, 3 cm; right and lower, 2 cm.